Painful Periods and Red Light Therapy

 What is Dysmenorrhea?

-Dysmenorrhea is the medical term for those painful menstrual cramps you feel before or during your period.
+Dysmenorrhea is the medical term for painful menstrual cramps.
 There are two types:

 1. Primary Dysmenorrhea: This is the most common type and is not linked to any other medical condition.
 It’s typically caused by the natural chemicals called prostaglandins, which make your uterus contract.